How does this medication work? What will it do for me?

 Heart problems: Trametinib may cause the heart to become less effective in pumping blood out into the body.
+It may also cause severely decreased heart rate.
 If you have a history of heart disease or are at risk of developing heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Lungs: This medication is known to serious lung and breathing problems.
-The damage to the lungs as a result, can be fatal.
+Lungs: This medication is known to cause serious lung and breathing problems.
+The resulting damage to the lungs can be fatal.
 If you experience any new or worsening cough or shortness of breath while using this medication, contact your doctor immediately.
-Your doctor may order a chest X-ray before you start using this medication to use as a baseline should you develop breathing problems.
+Your doctor may order a chest X-ray before you start using this medication to use as a baseline in case you develop breathing problems.

-Skin problems: This medication can cause additional skin problems such as rash, skin ulcers which may become infected and other skin redness and irritation.
+Skin problems: This medication can cause additional skin problems such as rash, skin ulcers that may become infected, and other skin redness and irritation.
 These reactions can lead to serious problems.
 Let your doctor know as soon as possible if you develop any skin reactions while you are taking trametinib.

 Vision changes: This medication may cause changes to the sharpness of your vision and possibly cause vision loss.
 Vision loss can occur slowly or suddenly.
-People with high blood pressure, diabetes, high blood cholesterol and glaucoma are a higher risk of vision loss.
-Your doctor may order an eye exam before you start taking tremetanib.
-If you notice any change in your vision such as colour dots, a blurred outline around objects (halo) or blurred vision while you are taking trametinib, contact your doctor immediately.
+People with high blood pressure, diabetes, high blood cholesterol, or glaucoma are at a higher risk of vision loss.
+Your doctor may order an eye exam before you start taking trametinib.
+If you notice any change in your vision such as colour dots, a blurred outline around objects (halo), or blurred vision while you are taking trametinib, contact your doctor immediately.

-Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
+Pregnancy: This medication may cause harm to an unborn child and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women of childbearing age who are taking trametinib should use an effective method of birth control such as condoms during treatment and for 4 weeks after stopping the medication.
+Women of childbearing age who are taking trametinib should use an effective method of birth control such as condoms during treatment and for 4 months after stopping the medication.